+The minimum number of participants for the principle components analysis to have significance was fifty.
+However, we only had thirty participants.
+This limited the capability to determine underlying factors.
+The sign up for the experiment was not announced until within a week of the experiment time.
+Additionally, the experiment was not at an ideal time.
+Both of these problems are due to late scheduling of the experiment.
+By the time we went to schedule the experiment most of the ideal time slots were already taken.
+As noted above each individual trial could be shorter which might encourage more participants as well as allow for more flexibility in time slot scheduling.
+Instead of scheduling a three-hour block, multiple shorter blocks could be scheduled.
+This would increase the chance that potential participates would be available to participate.

+As mentioned above some gestures were animated by hand and others used motion capture data from an HTC Vive.
+The natural motion gestures tended to have more keyframes in development.
+Additionally, the natural gestures contained the actor’s hand shaking on a minor level.
+This made the gestures contain a bit of shaking that was not present in the hand animated gestures.
+At the same time, they more closely simulated how the gesture would be performed by a human.
+A future work could use the already established code for turning data from an HTC Vive into blender animations as well as the code from the previous group that allowed blender animations to be turned into rapid code to animate gestures more quickly.

 We designing the gestures to use for the performance, most gestures were made to mimic a particular gesture of a human.
 As a result, many of the gestures had underlying context to the particulars of the motion.
 This resulted in the suspected factors not having proper variations that held the other factors constant.
 The point gesture was run at several speeds to test if a variation of speed keeping other factors constant would cause a change in responses.
 One potential way to better represent the suspected factors of trajectory, speed, and acceleration would be to have a set number base gestures that have different trajectories and run each with the same number of variations in speed and acceleration.
 For instance, if five gestures were to be created then each one would be run with five speeds and five accelerations leading to 125 different animations to run.
 This would better represent the effective space of the suspected factors.